 How many fellowships will be awarded?

-The fellowship can provide funding for up to two part-time undergraduates or one master’s or doctoral student at a time.
+The fellowship can provide funding for up to about two part-time undergraduates or one master’s or doctoral student at a time.

 How long will fellowships last?